Dasadno/roflsGame/README.md

+## Remember
-## Remember, i know that this code is so bad, anyway i just wanted to practice syntax
+###I know that this code is so bad, anyway i just wanted to practice syntax